PUT-PTM/2019_STMhero/README.md

 ### The hardware

 We used photoresistors to create an imitation of strings and buttons to trigger a proper line in the destop app.
 Dragging was based on an accelerometer.
+We used:

+- STM32CubeMX
+- SystemWorkbench for STM32 environment
+- STM32F407 board

 ## Credits